Use the Accountability Framework together with related initiatives as a comprehensive approach to achieve ethical supply chains

 Certification and roundtables

-Many certification programs are well-aligned with the Framework.
+Many certification programmes are well-aligned with the Framework.
 As a complement to certification, companies can apply the Framework to help manage non-certified supplies and address additional elements of responsible business.Learn more

 International norms and policies